 - Not My Driver: How Randolph got Sheldon.

-- Not so Above It All / Really Gets Around: If what Rainbow says is true, prior to Smoochy, The Straw Feminist Nora has slept around with every single kid show host including Randolph.
+- Not So Above It All / Really Gets Around: If what Rainbow says is true, prior to Smoochy, Straw Feminist Nora has slept around with every single kid show host, including Randolph.

 - Pre-emptive Declaration:

 Sheldon: Oh, you didn't have to get off the phone.

 Nora: If I didn't, you'd still be here.

 - Running Gag: Randolph slamming into/getting slammed into a wall.

 - Sad Clown: Zig Zagged.
 In one sense, Robin Williams is playing his usual role here, as a guy who's jovial on the surface but hurting inside.
 In another sense, he's playing wildly against type.
 Rainbow Randolph is less 'sad' than 'fucked-up and mentally unbalanced.'

 - Senseless Violins: Buggy carries his rifle in a trombone case when trying to assassinate Smoochy at his ice show.

 - Apparently, kiddie TV shows are full of groupies, graft, and corruption in every sense of the word, and one honest entertainer can be a massive Spanner in the Works.